Ambararata: Climate

 The climate in Ambararata is referred to as a local steppe climate.
 During the year there is little rainfall.
 The climate here is classified as BSh by the Köppen-Geiger system.
 In Ambararata, the average annual temperature is 25.3 °C. The rainfall here averages 727 mm.
-The least amount of rainfall occurs in July: 0 mm.
+The least rainfall occurs in July: 0 mm.
 Most of the precipitation here falls in January, averaging 252 mm.
 The variation in the precipitation between the driest and wettest months is 252 mm.
 Throughout the year, temperatures vary by 6.9 °C.